Bad weather, landslides and storms in Northern Italy. Deaths in Switzerland and France. Video

 Two deaths in Switzerland, 3 in France

-There are at least two confirmed deaths and one missing in the Canton of Ticino, Switzerland, an area hit by violent storms that have been going on for days, while in France three deaths have also been reported, victims of a tree falling due to strong winds.
-“The bodies of two people were found by rescuers in a location hit by a landslide, in the Fontana area,” the police in the Italian-speaking Swiss canton announced.
-In France, in the Aube region, south-east of Paris, storms accompanied by very strong winds, caused a tree to fall, crushing and killing three elderly people who were traveling by car in Rosnay-l’Hôpital.
-The accident, the local prefecture specifies, occurred yesterday evening between 7 and 8 pm.
+There are at least two confirmed deaths and one missing in the Canton of Ticino, Switzerland, an area hit by violent storms that have lasted for days, while three deaths have also been recorded in France, victims of a tree falling due to strong winds.
+“The bodies of two people were found by rescuers in a location hit by a landslide, in the Fontana area”, announced the police in the Italian-speaking Swiss canton.
+In France, in the Aube region, south-east of Paris, thunderstorms accompanied by very strong winds caused a tree to collapse, crushing and killing three elderly people traveling by car in Rosnay-l’Hôpital.
+The accident, specifies the local prefecture, occurred last night between 7 and 8 pm.

 Bad weather, Musumeci follows the situation: “Government ready to do its part”